 Recent work highlights include advising

-- TÜV SÜD on investigation regarding the rupture of the tailing dam in Brumadinho, Brazil
+- TÜV SÜD AG on a cross-border investigation regarding the rupture of the tailing dam in Brumadinho, Brazil

-- Bosch on international investigations, court proceedings, etc. in connection with diesel emissions of VW vehicles and vehicles of numerous other automakers
+- Robert Bosch GmbH on international investigations, court proceedings, etc. in connection with diesel emissions of VW vehicles and vehicles of numerous other automakers